Adding Notes to References

 Moving from Zotero to another reference manager

-- We have a step by step outline with screenshots on how to export your references from Zotero to another citation management program like Endnote, Mendeley, or RefWorks available on the moving from Zotero section of the Switching Citation Managers guide
+- We have a step by step outline on how to export your references from Zotero to another citation management program like Endnote, Mendeley, or RefWorks available on the moving from Zotero section of the Switching Citation Managers guide

 Be sure to review all newly added citations to make sure the citation information is correct.